 The Company has entered into a rights agreement, as amended, with Mellon Investor Services LLC, as rights agent.
 In connection with the rights agreement, the Company's board of directors authorized and declared a dividend distribution of one preferred stock purchase right for each share of the Company's common stock authorized and outstanding.
 Each right entitles the registered holder to purchase from the Company a unit consisting of one one-hundredth of a share of Series A Junior Participating Preferred Stock, par value \$0.001 per share, at a purchase price of \$10.00 per unit, subject to adjustment.
 The description and terms of the rights are set forth in the rights agreement.
 Initially, the rights are attached to all common stock certificates representing shares then outstanding, and no separate rights certificates are distributed.
 Subject to certain exceptions specified in the rights agreement, the rights will separate from the common stock and will be exercisable upon the earlier of (i) 10 days following a public announcement that a person or group of affiliated or associated persons has acquired, or obtained the right to acquire, beneficial ownership of 20% or more of the outstanding shares of common stock, other than as a result of repurchases of stock by the Company or certain inadvertent actions by institutional or certain other stockholders, or (ii) 10 days (or such later date as the Company's board of directors shall determine) following the commencement of a tender offer or exchange offer (other than certain permitted offers described in the rights agreement) that would result in a person or group beneficially owning 20% or more of the outstanding shares of the Company's common stock.
-The rights will expire at the close of business on the 30th day after the Company's 2011 annual meeting of stockholders unless a continuation of the rights plan is approved by the stockholders of the Company at that meeting.
-If so approved by the stockholders, the rights expire on July 18, 2015, unless such date is extended or the rights are earlier redeemed or exchanged by the Company.
+On June 9, 2011, the Company's board of directors unanimously approved a second amendment to the rights agreement.
+The rights agreement, as amended, will be submitted for approval by the Company's stockholders at the 2011 annual meeting of stockholders.
+The second amendment adds an additional "sunset provision," which provides that the rights agreement will expire on the 30th day after the 2014 annual meeting of stockholders unless continuation of the rights agreement is approved by the stockholders at that meeting.
+The second amendment also provides for an update to the definition of "Beneficial Owner" to include derivative interests in the calculation of a stockholder's ownership.
+In addition, the second amendment clarifies the manner in which the exchange provision of the rights agreement shall be effected.
 The rights are intended to protect the Company's stockholders in the event of an unfair or coercive offer to acquire the Company.
 The rights, however, should not affect any prospective offeror willing to make an offer at a fair price and otherwise in the best interests of the Company and its stockholders, as determined by the board of directors.
 The rights should also not interfere with any merger or other business combination approved by the board of directors.